-WELCOME TO NOURISHED.
-A FOOD BLOG FOR HEALTHY AND EASY TO MAKE DINNER RECIPES THAT ARE LOADED WITH VEGGIES AND ALWAYS DELICIOUS!
+WELCOME TO NOURISHED – A FOOD BLOG FOR HEALTHY RECIPES THAT ARE ALWAYS DELICIOUS!

-nourished. is the place where I share simple yet healthy recipes that focus on getting more vegetables on to your dinner plate.
-I’m making dinnertime nutritious and delicious with fresh, whole food ingredients in 60 minutes or less.
+Nourished is where I share simple yet healthy recipes that focus on getting more vegetables on to your plate.
+My goal is to inspire you to make nutritious and delicious recipes with real food ingredients and lots of veggies in (usually) 60 minutes or less.

 nourished. was first launched in the summer of 2015 with the goal of spreading good food and the good nutrition goes along with it!
-Over the years it has grown and evolved and now focuses on getting more vegetables on to your dinner and to make dinnertime nutritious and delicious again! nourished. is a resource that provides you the tools to stay organized and prepared for dinnertime.
+Over the years it has grown and evolved and now focuses on getting more vegetables on to your plate and to make mealtimes nutritious and delicious again! nourished. is a resource that provides you with the tools to stay organized and prepared for healthy eating.
 Every recipe is simple and easy make yet still delicious and husband-approved, loaded with vegetables, healthy fats and proteins so that you’re not spending all night in the kitchen.

 IF YOU MAKE ANY OF THE RECIPES FOUND HERE, LET ME KNOW!
 COMMENT BELOW AND SHARE A PICTURE ON INSTAGRAM USING THE TAGS #ALWAYSNOURISHED AND @NOURISHINGBLOG.
 I LOVE TO SEE WHAT YOU’RE COOKING!